 We tend to think of moss as small, airy, green plants that decorate rocks, trees, ground spaces, and even our houses.
 Spike moss plants, or club moss, are not true mosses but very basic vascular plants.
 They are related to the family of ferns and closely aligned with fern ecosystems.
 Can you grow spike moss?
 You certainly can, and it makes an excellent groundcover but needs consistent moisture to remain green.

 About Spike Moss Plants

 Spike moss has a similar structure to ferns.
-The relationship might lead one to call the plants spike moss fern, although that is technically not correct either.
+The relationship might lead one to call the plant spike moss fern, although that is technically not correct either.
 These common plants are part of many native flora situations and are nursery plants for some varieties of wild seed, which grow up through them.
-Selaginella spike moss are spore producing plants, just like ferns, and can produce large mats of deep feathery green foliage.
+Selaginella spike mosses are spore-producing plants, just like ferns, and can produce large mats of deep, feathery green foliage.

 Many of the spike moss form into a dark, dry little ball when moisture is scarce.
 In fact, periods of dryness cause the moss to desiccate and go dormant.
 This is called poikilohydry.
 The plant bounces back to green life when it gets water, leading to the name resurrection plant.
 This group of fern and club mosses are called Polypoiophyta.